 The 42.zip is just one example, there are many more like this and you can create your own.
 The principal of zip bombs extends to many other areas.
 A similar file is an XML-based decompression bomb called “billion laughs” (or XML Bomb).
 Basically it crashes a web browser by causing the XML parser to run out of memory.
 Most web browsers today defend against this by capping the memory allocated to the parser.

 4.5 petabytes is pretty impressive, but what we’re about to do is going to blow this out of the water.
-We are going to build an exabyte zip bomb.
+We are going to.

 How to make a zip bomb